 - One key criticism that connectionist researchers leveled at classical cognitive science was that they were too slow - The 'hundred step constraint' criticism of Feldman and Ballard is an example of this criticism - Why are classical models thought to be slow?
-Because they are serial in nature Turing machines, production systems, modern digital - computers execute only one rule at a time Connectionists argued that serial processing it - Connectionists argued that serial processing is a mark of the classical!
+Because they are serial in nature Turing - machines, production systems, modern digital computers execute only one rule at a time - Connectionists argued that serial processing is a mark of the classical!